 No one is a refugee by choice.
 Thousands of people are forced to flee their homes out of fear for their lives and liberty.
 Imagine leaving behind everything you know – food, culture, friends, family.
 Imagine leaving behind your home, your possessions, your security.
 Imagine arriving in a strange land with only what you can carry.
 Imagine finding yourself in a refugee camp, living in a tent, wondering if you will ever be home again.
 CBOQ supports refugees in two different ways:

 The Canadian Private Sponsorship of Refugees program uniquely allows groups to sponsor refugees.
 Sponsorship is a commitment to ensure that sponsored refugees have the necessary support to integrate into life in Canada.
-This is a legal commitment providing basic financial support and care for the sponsored refugee(s) for up to 12 months.
+This is a legal commitment providing basic financial support and care for the sponsored refugee(s) for 12 months.

 CBOQ acts as the “Agreement Holder” with the Government of Canada.
 CBOQ member churches may sponsor refugees as Constituent Groups under this overarching agreement.